 Not only this, but the ad also (for some reason) features children; they’ve more than likely been cured by the Class-A drug product and left to get on with their day.

 #6 – Alcoa Hytop

 Here’s an extremely sexist ad from the guys at Alcoa Aluminium.
-This ad was created to show just how easy it is to open one of the new Hytop’s which were added to tomato sauce bottles and many other household condiments.
+This ad was created to show just how easy it is to open the new Hytop, which was added to tomato sauce bottles and many other household condiments.
 However, it’s the sexist way in which the ad chooses to depict this “ease” that’s so shocking.

 Clearly, you can see from the tagline of the ad that it’s a rather sexist attempt at advertising.
 The ad reads “You mean a woman can open it?” along with an image of what appears to be a 1950’s housewife who seems to be shocked at how easy it is.

 Basically, the ad is saying that it’s so easy to open, even a woman could do it.
 It’s extremely sexist and certainly wouldn’t be allowed by today’s advertising standards.